robusta-dev/robusta/docs/configuration/sinks/slack.rst

 Dynamic Alert Routing
 -------------------------------------------------------------------

 You can route alerts to different Slack channels by defining several Slack sinks.
-See :ref:`Route Alerts By Namespace` for an example.
+See :ref:`Route By Namespace` for an example.

 Alternatively, if the number of channels is large, you can define a single Slack sink and use the ``channel_override`` parameter to read read the destination channel from alert metadata.